List of Shaman King characters: Bodhisattva

 A Gandhara shaman who wears a suit and tie, Aeon is a businessman who runs an advertising agency.
 Often seen riding an elephant that has accompanied Gandhara throughout the Shaman Fight, he is not one of the participating members of the group in the tournament round.
 Like the other members of Gandhara, he will not hesitate to do anything to protect Sati and will accompany her wherever she goes.
 He is named for AEON MALL Co., Ltd.

-Antagonists
+Villains

 Hao's followers

 Consisting of powerful shaman recruited by Hao, they loyally follow him and his intention to create a world exclusively composed of the shaman.
 None of them will hesitate to eliminate any of Hao's opponents, though they will not oppose Hao's orders, especially if they attempt to kill Yoh and fear his ruthlessness.
+The strongest of the group are known as the 12 Apostles.
 Most are killed when Peyote betrays them, though they are resurrected shortly before the end of the Shaman Fight.